ofluffydev/physics/docs/intro.md

 Welcome to my physics course!

+For AP Physics students, I have a [list specifically for you](ap-physics-list.md).

-# For everyone interested in physics
+For everyone interested in physics:

 ## Comprehensive Physics Topics (Beginner to Advanced)